leej3/fmrif-scheduler-morse-version/docs/configuration-guide.md

 Running `setup-dotenv.sh` will create an .env file (from .env.sample.local) in the root of the project with the default values.
 This file can be modified to set the desired values for the environment.
+The application fails fast if a required `.env` file is missing.

-Note that CI and local development use the .env.docker files instantiated from .env.sample files.
-These can be ignored unless you are working on the CI/CD pipeline.
+Note that CI and local development use the root `.env` instantiated from `.env.sample.local`.

 Some useful variables that one might consider setting are listed below.